Click the link above to visit our official Worldcon bid site.

 We are looking at August 2026 but our dates are still flexible at this time.

 What is your proposed convention host city?
 Is your convention site in a city center location or a suburb?
-If a suburb, what are the transport options into the city centre?
-How far is the site from the city centre?
+If a suburb, what are the transport options into the city center?
+How far is the site from the city center?

 What are your main facilities?
 How far are your hotels from your main venue?

-All locations we are considering are convention centers.
+Both locations we are considering have convention centers, but we are not ruling out foregoing a convention center for a hotel(s) that meet our requirements.
 All hotels would be within close walking distance to the facilities.

-Who is your bid chair?
+Who is your convention chair?
 Who is on your committee?
 What experience do they have in general?
 In running Worldcons?

 Our bid committee, though still in development, is pleased to have the following already as part of our team:

-- Bobbi Armbruster: Vice Chair, Chicon 7; over 40 years Worldcon and convention experience
+- Bobbi Armbruster: Vice Chair, Chicon 7; over 40 years of Worldcon and convention experience

-- Sherri Benoun: Co-Chair, World Fantasy 2019; over 30 years Worldcon and convention experience
+- Sherri Benoun: Co-Chair, World Fantasy 2019; over 30 years of Worldcon and convention experience

-- Genny Dazzo: Over 30 years Worldcon and convention experience
+- Genny Dazzo: Over 30 years of Worldcon and convention experience

-- Lea Farr: Co-Chair, World Fantasy 2001; over 40 years Worldcon and convention experience
+- Lea Farr: Co-Chair, World Fantasy 2001; over 40 years of Worldcon and convention experience

 - Elizabeth Klein-Lebbink: Over 40 years of Worldcon and convention experience

-- Shaun Lyon: Co-Founder & Program Director, Gallifrey One (32 years); over 30 years Worldcon and convention experience
+- Shaun Lyon: Co-Founder & Program Director, Gallifrey One (33 years); over 30 years of Worldcon and convention experience

 - Christian B. McGuire: Chair, LA Con IV, 2006; Co-Founder & Chair (13 years), Gallifrey One; over 30 years of Worldcon and convention experience